 - medications that block serotonin

-You can’t always prevent serotonin syndrome.
+You cannot always prevent serotonin syndrome.
 Make sure your doctor knows what medications you’re taking.
 Your doctor should closely monitor you if you’re taking a combination of medications known to increase serotonin levels.
-This is especially important right after you start a new medication or right after you increase your dosage.
+This is especially important right after you start a new medication or right after your doctor increases your dosage.

-The FDA requires warning labels on products to warn patients of the risk of serotonin syndrome.
+The FDA requires warning labels on products to warn people of the risk of serotonin syndrome.